Mary’s Miracles: The Blessed Virgin Mary and Benedictine College

 The Memorare Army

-Again and again, the college has relied on its Memorare Army prayer campaign to fulfill Benedictine College's mission to educate students in a community of faith and scholarship.
-Now, the college has applied the prayer campaign idea to a national Memorare Army Campaign for religious liberty.
+Again and again, the college has relied on its Memorare Army prayer campaign to fulfill Benedictine College’s mission to educate students in a community of faith and scholarship.
+More about the Memorare Army

 Our Lady of Mount Carmel